 “I wonder where Blackburn is.”
 Dora’s voice finally broke the silence.

 His eyes turned to the staff table.
 Sure enough, Blackburn’s place was empty.

 “She wasn’t at breakfast either,” Dora said.
 “Not that you’d probably know that, since you were with McGonagall.”

-“Maybe she’s questioning somebody about the graffiti or something,” Nathan said, a little nervously.
+“Maybe she’s questioning somebody about the graffiti or something."
+Nathan sounded nervous.

 “Maybe.”
 Dora didn’t sound convinced.

 Albus lost interest.
 She’d probably just gone home for the weekend or to visit friends or something.
-Neville was often absent at the weekends, preferring to spend them with his wife and young son than at Hogwarts.
-He didn’t really care where she was.
+Neville was often absent at weekends, preferring to spend them with his wife and young son than at Hogwarts.
+He didn’t really care where she was anyway.
 Not when Voldemort might be returning.

 “Do you think Dad would have my letter yet?” he asked Rose quietly, as they returned to their common room.

 She shrugged.
 “I doubt it.
 London’s a long way away.”